tarek-bochkati/ChibiOS-DCMotorDriver/README.md

 ### License ###

-This library stands under the BSD license.
+This library stands under the GPLv3 license.
 You can use, modify and share this code in any situations.
 The only restriction is that you always have to keep the original license header.

 ### HowTo use ###